Cathy347Le/React-Task-App/README.md

     - This will simulate render a component so you can make queries against it
   - Move test files into a test folder

+- TEST AddTask form
-- TEST AddTask form, submit button is disabled on initial state
+  - Submit button is disabled and enabled correctly
-- Combine both unit test into one test.
+  - Check if added task gets added and task remaining increasing to one

 ### ADD BACKEND - Node, MongoDB, moongoose